 OUR BODIES DON’T WANT TO LOSE WEIGHT

 Similarly to the concept of set point weight only being able to increase rather than decrease, our bodies just don’t want to lose weight.
-Thinking of this from an evolutionary perspective is helpful when you can consider weight as more of energy stores and sustenance.
+The bottom of the “thermostat” is much more rigid than the top, which helps keep us safe in times of scarce food supply.
+Once again, thinking of this from an evolutionary perspective is helpful when you can consider weight as energy stores and sustenance.
 Our bodies don’t want to give up energy stores because to do so would compromise our chance of survival.
 They don’t know that when we diet or restrict energy intake, we are surrounded by food sources like restaurants, kitchens, and grocery stores.
 Dieting makes our bodies feel unsafe, because they’re not being provided with their basic needs.
+Intuitive eating can help us establish trust with our bodies again and help heal some of the damage that dieting does (both physically and mentally).

 FINDING YOUR SET RANGE WEIGHT